dzinampini/resume-dataset-and-generation-pipeline/readme.md

 # Resume Dataset Generation Pipeline
 This repository documents a complete workflow for enhancing and structuring resume data.
 It starts with raw PDF files (specifically a subset of the Annotated NER PDF Resumes dataset) and generates a highly detailed, machine-readable JSON array suitable for advanced data analysis or machine learning applications.

-This process was used to create a structured dataset of 939 resumes.
+The pdf files were obtained from [Mehyaar/Annotated_NER_PDF_Resumes](https://huggingface.co/datasets/Mehyaar/Annotated_NER_PDF_Resumes/tree/main) This process was used to create a structured dataset of only 939 resumes from this dataset.

 ## Option 1: Just get the final dataset
 For users who only require the final output, the complete dataset is available here: